Your machines earn it in the pit. You lose it on the way to the office.

 What does it cost?

-There's a fixed-fee Build & Activation phase (four weeks, configures the operating record to your operation), followed by a per-environment monthly tier once the pilot proves operational value.
+There's a fixed-fee Build & Activation phase (configures the operating record to your operation), followed by an ongoing subscription once the pilot proves operational value.
 The Operational Audit produces the specific number for your fleet, book it through the audit page above.

 See where your mining operation leaks.